Ultimate Guide To NDIS + NDIS Plan Management

 The NDIS will ask questions about how you are going in the different areas of your life, the goals which you would like to pursue as well as what kind of help and support you will need.
 These questions and the answers that you give, help the NDIS to develop a plan that provides you, the NDIS Participant, the right support/s.

 Your planning meeting is the best time to note the way in which you want your NDIS Plan funding to be managed and if you would like extra help from a Support Coordinator.
 Having your NDIS Plan Managed by a registered NDIS Plan Management Team, like Canny Plan Management, has many benefits which you can check out here!

 - Step Five: Using Your Plan

-Once you have your approved plan, you can start to use you plan to help move towards achieving your goals!
+Once you have your approved plan, you can start to use your plan to help move towards achieving your goals!
 Depending on your plan, you can get help from your ECEI (Early Childhood Early Intervention Coordinator), LAC (Local Area Coordinator) or, if you have one, your Support Coordinator to get started.

 You also need to understand what’s included in your NDIS Plan, the management of the different budget types that have been approved within your plan and most importantly, how you can make your plan work for you.

-Canny Plan Management aren’t just here to pay the invoices.
+Canny Plan Management isn’t just here to pay the invoices.
 Yes, it’s what we do but we are so much more than that, we become part of your support network.
 We work with you to make sure that you understand your NDIS Plan, how we are going to manage your budgets as well as what’s included and can be used in those budgets.
 We help you by working out your budget, based on the approved funding to make sure that your goals are clearly outlined and aligned with the supports that you want and need.

 We are here to help you every step of the way!
-Get in touch with our team today to have a chat and find out why we love to take the extra time to get to know you, and work out together how we can help you reach and achieve your goals.
+Get in touch with our team today to have a chat and find out why we love to take the extra time to get to know you and work out together how we can help you reach and achieve your goals.